petr7555/tdt4259-individual-assignment/design-doc.md

 The template for this design document is based on:

 - Yan, Ziyou.
+(Feb 2021).
+How to Write Better with The Why, What, How Framework. eugeneyan.com. https://eugeneyan.com/writing/writing-docs-why-what-how/.
+- Yan, Ziyou.
 (Mar 2021).
 How to Write Design Docs for Machine Learning Systems. eugeneyan.com. https://eugeneyan.com/writing/ml-design-docs/.
 - Yan, Ziyou.
 (Mar 2023). ml-design-docs https://github.com/eugeneyan/ml-design-docs.

-Its content is inspired by the _Credit Card Fraud Detection_ dataset by Machine Learning Group of ULB (Université Libre de Bruxelles) retrieved from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data in October 2023.
+The content of the document is inspired by the _Credit Card Fraud Detection_ dataset by Machine Learning Group of ULB (Université Libre de Bruxelles) retrieved from https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data in October 2023.

 The High-level design diagram was created using these icons: